Bleeding and Clotting Problems: What Can Go Wrong

 With several steps in the clotting process, there are many things that can go wrong.
 These conditions can be inherited, acquired, or a combination of both.
-Blood clotting can be separated into two main categories, bleeding problems and clotting problems.
+The clotting process can breakdown in two main ways resulting in bleeding problems or clotting problems.

 Bleeding problems occur when part of the clotting system doesn’t work, and you bleed more easily.
 With an injury, for example, someone with a bleeding problem can lose more blood than another person with the same injury.
 Certain conditions can be inherited, meaning that you received a gene from your parents that impairs a part of the clotting system, leading to a greater tendency to bleed.